San Jose del Pacifico Grand Dirt Tour, Oaxaca

 Venture into the Etla Valley and visit the acclaimed Centro de las Artes de San Agustín, housed in a former textile factory, by following San Agustín Etla: foothills out, railroad back day ride.
 It connects rolling dirt roads to San Agustín with a former railway line on the way back, making for a nice variety of surfaces.
 There are singletrack options too if you want to spice things up.

-Or, if you’re interested in bringing back a textile from your trip and would like to buy it directly from the makers, then the 75km Teotitlán, via Huilapam, Dainzú, and Tule is sure to add great memories to your purchase.
-It links up mellow trails, rural roads, and desert two-track.
+If you rode the route clockwise and didn’t get a chance to check out Teotitlan del Valle – and its beautiful textiles that can be purchased direct from the makers – then the 75km Teotitlán, via Hualapam, Dainzú, and Tule is sure to add great memories to your purchase.
+It links up mellow trails, rural roads, and remote two-track, via the archeological site of Dainzu.

-Lastly… the full routes includes a very interesting way out of Oaxaca.
+Lastly… the full route includes a very interesting way out of Oaxaca.
 But if you need to save time, here is a shorter version that avoids the worst of the highway, but is more direct.
-It does mean, however, riding the highway.
+It does mean riding the highway for a stint, however.

-With thanks to Larry at www.oaxacamtb.com sharing his vast knowledge of the area!
+With thanks to Larry at www.oaxacamtb.com sharing his vast wealth of route near Oaxaca City, via which much of my own knowledge is based.

 Please keep the conversation civil, constructive, and inclusive, or your comment will be removed.